-years standing, and recovery of strength will be read with much interest :-Sin .- I beg to inform you that for the last twenty have not for many years been able to walk more than the subject ?- Complainant : I did, sir (laughter). half a mile a day.
-After taking three boxes of your Lozenges my Cough entirely left me, and I have this day renewal of life I am solely indebted to your Lozenges.
+VALUABLE TESTIMONIALS.
+The following Testimonial of a Cure of a Cough of twenty years standing, and recovery of strength will be read with much interest :-

+SIR .- I beg to inform you that for the last twenty years I have suffered severely from a cough, and have been under medical treatment with but little relief, and have not for many years been able to walk more than half a mile a day.
+After taking three boxes of your Lozenges my Cough entirely left me, and I have this day walked to Ross, a distance of four miles: for this almost renewal of life I am solely indebted to your Lozenges.
+You are at liberty to make what use you please of this letter, and I shall be happy to answer any enquiries respecting my cure.

-letter, and I shall be happy to answer any enquiries respecting my cure, (Signed) Pencrais, July 16th, 1845.
+I remain, Sir. your obedient and obliged servant, (Signed) Pencrais, July 16th, 1845.
 To Mr. Keating, St. Paul's Church Yard, London.

-Cheetham Hill near Manchester, August 21st, 1845.
-Sir,-I am glad I have taken your advice in trying Mr KEATING'S COUGH LOZENGES, as I have for a long time been troubled with shortness of breath and a bad cough, and have tried a great variety of medicines, but punishment. derived very little benefit from them: but since I have made trial of KEATING'S COUGH LOZENGES, I have breathed better, and the cough is quite gone.
-I am, Sir, your's truly, Saffron Walden, July 11th, 1844.
+Cheetham Hill near Manchester, August 21st, 1845, Sir,-I am glad I have taken your advice in trying Mr.

+EATING'S COUGH LOZENGES, as I have for a long time been troubled with shortness of breath and a bad cough, and have tried a great variety of medicines, but derived very little benefit from them: but since I have made trial of Keating's Cough Lozenges, I have breathed better, and the cough is quite gone.
+I am, Sir, your's truly, SARAH FLETCHER.

+To Mr. CROFT.
+Saffron Walden,

+July 11th, 1844.
 I have used KEATING'S COUGH LOZENGES these last twenty years, and have always derived benefit from them.
-About twenty-two years ago I was exceedingly ill with a COUGH, and could getno relief from any medicine I tried; a gentleman recommended me to try these think two Boxes effected a COMPLETE CURE.
-I had already had the advice of an eminent physician, and two surgeons, but nothing they ordered for me did me any I remain, dear Sir, your's truly, P.S .- I shall always feel the greatest confidence and pleasure in recommending them.

-SIR, - I shall feel extremely obliged to you if you would send me a Tin of your most excellent Lozenges for having tried them, I find they are the best remedy for Cough that can possibly be had; this I can testify from experience, for I have been troubled with a most violent Cough for many years, and have tried many things, but without any benefit, until I met with your Lozenges, and I remain, Sir, yours truly, HENRY WOODERSON.
+About twenty-two years ago I was exceedingly ill with a COUGH, and could get no relief from any medicine I tried; a gentleman recommended me to try these LOZENGES, which I did, and found immediate relief: and I think two Boxes effected a COMPLETE CURE.
+I had would send me a Tin of your most excellent Lozenges, for having tried them, I find they are the best remedy for Cough for many years, and have tried many things, but without any benefit, until I met with your Lozenges, and they afforded me instant relief.

+I remain, dear Sir, your's truly,

+To Mr. KEATING.
+P.S .- I shall always feel the greatest confidence and pleasure in recommending them.
+SIR. - I shall feel extremely obliged to you if you

+I remain, Sir, yours truly, HENRY WOODERSON.

 1, North Feltham Place, near Hounslow.
 Feb.
+12, 1845.

-12, 1845, To MR. KEATING, St. Paul's.
+To Mr. Keating, St. Paul's

-DEAR SIR,-Having been for a considerable time during the winter afflicted with a violent cough, particularly a slightest effect, I was induced to try your Lozenges; and by taking about half a box of them, in less than twentyfour hours the Cough entirely left me, and I have been perfectly free from it ever since.
-I am, dear Sir, yours very respectfully, JAMES ELLIS.
+DEAR SIR, -- Having been for a considerable time during e winter afflicted with a violent cough, particularly at laying down in bed, which continued for several hours incessantly, and after trying many medicines without the slightest effect, I was induced to try your Lozenges; and by taking about half a box of them, in less than twentyfour hours the Cough entirely left me, and I have been mine in Ireland, the British Ministry has resolved perfectly free from it ever since.